Agent-Autopilot/scraping-code/README.md

 - Missing lease details (e.g., due dates)
 - Inconsistencies between text data and structured data
 - Errors in the data that need correction

+### Document Converter (`src/document_converter.py`)

+Converts various document formats to plaintext and extracts relevant information based on data models:
+- Supports PDF, DOCX, DOC, and other formats
+- Extracts text from documents using appropriate libraries
+- Uses AI to identify and extract only the information relevant to the data models
+- Returns the extracted information as a string

 ### Utilities (`src/utils.py`)